ayoubabozer/kickstarter/Readme.md

     don't forget the dot.

- 4. Run
+ 4. Create container from the docker image

      ```
-        docker run -ti <tag_name>
+        docker create <tag_name>
      ```

+ 5. List containers
+    ```
+    docker ps
+    ```

+ 6. Run the app in the container

+      ```
+      docker exec -it <container_ID> python app.py
+      ```

-     -ti : to make sure that it runs in interactive mode with the terminal attached.
+     -it : to make sure that it runs in interactive mode with the terminal attached.

+     - The program will ask you some question, and will predict if you are a Man or a Woman.
-     the docker will output tree.png file in the docker container.
+     - The will output tree.png file in the docker container.

- 5. Run ```docker ps``` to see containers list.

  6. Copy tree algorithm image from container to your host

     ```
     docker cp <CONTAINER_ID>:/app/tree.png .
     ```

-### Running and testing
-- The program will ask you some question, and will predict if you are a Man or a Woman.

-- The program will output the decision tree algorithm, in a file called `tree.png` in your directory.
+    don't forget the dot again.

 # ENJOY!.